goose-ws/bash-scripts/README.md

 ## Contributing
 I welcome any discussion and pull requests, as outlined above.
 I wrote these scripts for myself, but I'm sharing them with the world, as perhaps they can be useful to others in the same way that they've been useful to me.
 Scripts in this repository will always be freely available.

-If you happen to find these scripts particularly helpful and have a few bucks to spare, you can [https://github.com/sponsors/goose-ws](buy me a drink)!
+If you happen to find these scripts particularly helpful and have a few bucks to spare, you can [buy me a drink](https://github.com/sponsors/goose-ws)!
 No pressure at all, but any support is greatly appreciated!

 ---